PhaserEditor2D/PhaserEditor/docs/canvas.rst

 	// -- user code here --

 To create a group prefab select in the main menu the ``File > New > Group Prefab File`` option.
 It opens a wizard that ask in the first page for the name of the file.
-You can press the **Finish** button to create the file or press **Next** to customize some options, like the base class name (other than ``Phaser.Group``) or the code format (JavaScript or TypeScript).
+You can press the **Finish** button to create the file or press **Next** to customize some options, like the base class name (other than ``Phaser.Group``) or the code format (JavaScript 5, JavaScript 6 or TypeScript).